-National Endowment for the Humanities (NEH), Institute of Museum and Library Services (IMLS)
+National Endowment for the Humanities (NEH)

-01/11/17 5:00 PM ET
+01/16/18 5:00 PM ET

-Digital Humanities Advancement Grants (DHAG) support digital projects throughout their lifecycles, from early start-up phases through implementation and long-term sustainability.
+The purpose of this program is to support digital projects throughout their lifecycles, from early start-up phases through implementation and long-term sustainability.
 Experimentation, reuse, and extensibility are hallmarks of this grant category, leading to innovative work that can scale to enhance research, teaching, and public programming in the humanities.

 Through a special partnership, the Institute of Museum and Library Services (IMLS) anticipates providing additional funding to this program to encourage innovative collaborations between museum or library professionals and humanities professionals to advance preservation of, access to, use of, and engagement with digital collections and services.
 Through this partnership, IMLS and NEH may jointly fund some DHAG projects that involve collaborations with museums and/or libraries.

-Digital Humanities Advancement Grants may involve
+Digital Humanities Advancement Grants may involve:

 -Pursuing scholarship that examines the history, criticism, and philosophy of digital culture and its impact on society, or explores the philosophical or practical implications and impact of digital humanities in specific fields or disciplines; or